Locally similar distances and equality of the induced intrinsic distances: Locally similar distances and composition

 \section{Locally similar distances and composition}

 In this section, we consider a particular situation where two distances $d_1$ and $d_2$ are related by $d_2=f\circ d_1$.
 We provide a sufficient condition for $d_2\strsim d_1$ in terms of $f$.
 More precisely, for convenience in applications, we provide a sufficient condition for $d_2\strsim Q d_1$, with $0<Q<+\infty$.
-According to Proposition~\ref{prop:strsim_infsim_locsim}, our condition is also sufficient for $d_2\cong Q d_1$.
+According to Propositions~\ref{prop:strsim_implies_infsim} and~\ref{prop:infsim_implies_locsim}, our condition is also sufficient for $d_2\cong Q d_1$.

 \begin{lem} Let $f\colon[0,+\infty)\to[0,+\infty)$ and $C>0$ be such that $f(t) \geq C\min\{t, 1\}$ for every $t\ge 0$.
 Then \begin{itemize} \item[1)] for every $t>0$, $f(t)>0$; \item[2)] $\displaystyle \lim_{f(t)\to 0^+} t=0$, i.e.,